-Archeological work at Kebara Cave in northern Israel describes the cave as occupied by humans between 60,000 and 48,000 years ago.
+Archeological work at Kebara Cave in northern Israel describes the cave as having been occupied by humans between 60,000 and 48,000 years ago.
 And it describes a more recent occupation between 18,000 and 12,500 BCE by hunter-gatherers, people who had by then spread through the Eastern Mediterranean area, the Levant, and the Sinai.

 Also in Canaan were those described today as Hebrews or Israelites.
 They were settled in the less fertile hills east of the coastal plains.
-Their language is described as part of a larger group of Canaanite languages (Encyclopaedia Britannica).Their alphabet is judged as derived from the Phoenicians, who had acquired the alphabet from Mesopotamia – more Sumerian influence.
+Their language is described as part of a larger group of Canaanite languages (Encyclopaedia Britannica).Their alphabet is judged as derived from the Phoenicians, who had acquired their alphabet from Mesopotamia – more Sumerian influence.

+Abraham left Ur in Mesopotamia, because God called him to found a new nation in an undesignated land that he later learned was Canaan.
+He obeyed unquestioningly the commands of God, from whom he received repeated promises and a covenant that his "seed" would inherit the land.
 There can be no biography of Abraham in the ordinary sense.
 The most that can be done is to apply the interpretation of modern historical finds to biblical materials so as to arrive at a probable judgment as to the background and patterns of events in his life.
 This involves a reconstruction of the patriarchal age (of Abraham, Isaac, Jacob, and Joseph; early 2nd millennium bc), which until the end of the 19th century was unknown and considered virtually unknowable.

 A consensus among scholars today puts David's rule as between 1005 to 965 BCE.
-David's rule was part of the authoritarian of ancient times.
-His subjects prostrated themselves in his presence, and like conquerors before him, he claimed to be the agent of the gods.
+David's rule was part of the authoritarian and hierarchical ethos of ancient times.
+According to the Old Testament, his subjects prostrated themselves in his presence, and like conquerors before him, he claimed to be the agent of the gods.
 He is described as having acquired the trappings of a potentate and as ruling in splendor, including a large harem.
 In addition to Saul's daughter and the wife he had taken while at Hebron, he took wives from his conquered territories, ostensibly to help bind his empire together.
 Among the women he took was Bathsheba, the wife of a local neo-Hittite (a neo-Hittite being someone having the Hittite culture that survived the disappearance of the Hittites).
 And soon Bathsheba was to be the mother of David's son: a child named Solomon.

 CONTINUE READING: Israel and the "Lost Tribes" Invasion